DerGuru/The-Resonant/New Chapters/Part4/P4-15_Epilogue.md

 And that, more than anything else, was worth every struggle.

 Every fear overcome.
-Every choice made carefully.
+Every decision made carefully.

 Every student taught.
 Every life changed.